itssamuelrowe/zen-website/content/introduction-to-zen/comparing-zen-to-other-programming-languages.md

 ## Memory Management

 All programming languages let you handle data.
-When you create a variable, you can assign a portion of the computer’s memory to store the data.
+When you create a variable, you can assign a portion of the computer's memory to store the data.
 The allocation of memory is a detail that you can usually ignore.
 But you need to know what happens to that memory when you no longer need the data that was stored in it.